 Traveling abroad, particularly alone, can be fraught with danger.
 So, it is worth considering a few safety tips to keep you safe.

 - Book your holiday through a Travel Agent, who will know all the information about where the unsafe areas are.
+For instance, if you are planning your vacation on the islands of Mexico and decide to stay on Luxury Resort hotels Maya, then find agents who can help you with necessary arrangements.
+They might be able to bag you some discounts and travel packages also.
 Alternatively, find out for yourself and be aware in advance of the areas where known undesirable gangs reside, who are known to pray on tourists.

 - There are numerous Personal Safety Devices available as an aid if you are struggling to find your way, need to hide your money, or it is necessary to alert someone that you need help.
 These range from emergency flashlights to money belts to audible alarms.
 With flashlights, you do not need to worry about batteries if you choose a device that has a built-in crank charger.
 A device for hiding your belongings is the purse hook.
 For example, in a heavily populated airport, bar or restaurant, you can use the flexible hook to hang any bag on different surfaces where you can see it.
 Audible alarms are useful when help is some distance away, which is likely when you are outside of the normal tourist areas.